 The Coat protein nucleotide sequence alignment for BYDV-PAV isolate reported in 2002 with the present isolate showed identity of 99.8%.
-The Cp sequence analysis for BYDV-PAV isolate reported in 2002.
-Nucleotide alignment with the present isolate shows identity of 99.8%.
-The phylogenetic relationships between the Egyptian isolate Egy-Wz isolated from wheat plant and other PAV and PAS isolates available in Genbank, for the nucleotides and the amino acids of the coat protein for the Egy-Wz isolate indicated that the Egy-Wz located in the group A with the other PAV isolates.
-Despit the primers for CP gene designed from PAS isolate available in gene bank the Egyptian isolate showed only 84 to 86% amino acid similarity with group B. In 1998 Mastari and his colleague reported that PAV isolates belongs to subgroup A for the coat protein ranged from 93 to 100% at amino acid sequence identity, and the diversity of BYDV-PAV isolates was low despite the isolates were from different hosts, years, and locations, when it's analyzed.
+The CP sequence analysis for BYDV-PAV isolate reported in 2002 nucleotide alignment with the present isolate shows identity of 99.8%.
+The phylogenetic relationships between the Egyptian isolate Egy-Wz isolated from wheat plant and other PAV and PAS isolates available in Genbank, for the nucleotides and the amino acids of the coat protein for the Egy-Wz isolate indicated that the Egy-Wz located in the group A with the other PAV isolates (96 to 99.5% of amino acid identity).
+Despite the primers for CP gene designed from PAS isolate (group B) available in gene bank (X07653) the Egyptian isolate (Egy-Wz) showed only 84 to 86% amino acid similarity with group B. In 1998 Mastari and his colleague reported that PAV isolates belongs to subgroup A for the coat protein ranged from 93% to 100% at amino acid sequence identity, and the diversity of BYDV-PAV isolates was low despite the isolates were from different hosts, years, and locations, when its analyzed.

-In addition, the Phylogenetic analysis showed that the Egy-WZ isolate was close to isolates 05GG2 and 06KM14 isolated from China which sharing also the same host plant species and had a strong similarity with FL3, PAV-AUS isolates from France and Australia isolated from different host species.
-These results showed that the Egyptian isolate belongs to PAV serotype and gave evidence that there is a strong correlation between the genetic diversity of the virus and host plant species and consequently it means that the host plants play a role in isolate selection.
+In addition , the Phylogenetic analysis showed that the Egy-WZ isolate was close to isolates 05GG2 and 06KM14 isolated from China which sharing also the same host plant species (Wheat plant) and had a strong similarity with FL3, PAV-AUS isolates from France and Australia isolated from different host species (Barley and ryegrass).
+These results showed that the Egyptian isolate belongs to PAV (group A) serotype and gave evidence that there is a strong correlation between the genetic diversity of the virus and host plant species and consequently it means that the host plants play a role in isolate selection.